-I organizations, the more the society is healthy, I think.
+66 The more there are civic prejudice," said Kim Hyun-a (34), the l organizations, the more the society is healthy, I think.
 "I and We" is one of the NGO alliances which shares a common view on wide grass-roots campaigns.
-I organized the civic group to play a role in making a society that could protect human dignity and diverse culture to overcome the discrimination and the mediator linking the people who can afford and are willing to help to the needy people.
-The group has been operated as the three sections; domestic, Vietnam and Burma.
+I organized the civic group to play a role in making a society that could protect human dignity and diverse culture to overcome the discrimination and the representative of the nonprofit group.